Salvias Down South: Texas Butterfly Favorites

 Tell Us Your Butterfly Garden Stories

 If you have favorite nectar and host plants, we would love to hear about them.
-Please send us a comment, so readers can learn from your experience whether it concerns a Salvia or another butterfly favorite.
+Please contact us so readers can learn from your experience whether it concerns a Salvia or another butterfly favorite.
 We all benefit from the beauty and better pollination created by successful butterfly gardens.